|Homepage:||Click to visit|

 Cal State DC student housing is contracted through Washington Intern Student Housing (WISH) for reasonable prices and convenient locations close to transportation, nightlife, and work locations where many of you will be interning.

 WISH is a provider of housing for interns from all over the country and all over the world.
 You will be housed with other students and be able to enjoy special networking events sponsored by the housing agency and will include people from various career paths in DC.
 The residential experience of living with and near interns from many different schools adds to the overall DC Internship experience.

 Short term housing is an expensive proposition in Washington, D.C.
-Our program negotiates group discount rates to help offset the cost for students participating in Cal State DC.
-In addition, the College of Humanities and Social Sciences has subsidized the cost of housing in order to keep it as affordable as possible.
+Our program negotiates group discount rates and provides a partial subsidy to help offset the cost for students participating in Cal State DC.
 It is important for as many students as possible to have an opportunity to intern in DC!